Gill (Street Fighter): Design

-Standing 6 ft 10 in (208 cm) tall, Gill is a muscular man with long flowing blond hair.
+Standing 6 feet 10 inches (208 cm) tall, Gill is a muscular man with long flowing blond hair.
 The right side of his body colored red, and the left side colored blue, while his standard outfit consists of a loincloth.
 In terms of personality, they wanted to portray him as someone naturally charismatic that enjoyed fighting.
 Despite wanting to conquer the world, Gill's intentions were meant to not be seen as prideful but something that came as a natural ambition.
 Gill is unique in Street Fighter III in that the sides of his body will be colored correctly regardless of which direction he is facing, and his abilities will also change according to the direction faced.

 When Gill returned for Street Fighter V, a prequel to the Street Fighter III games, an idea was considered to have his body be blue with red colorings diagonally across it, while his hands and feet were shackled.
 This idea was ultimately cut however, as the development team felt his design was too impactful to change and adding elements would make it less appealing, instead deciding to focus on refining his gameplay.